SunnerLi/Torchvision_sunner/Readme.md

 import torchvision_sunner.data as sunnerData
 ```
 And start for your flexible data processing!
 The more detail can be refer to [wiki](https://github.com/SunnerLi/Torchvision_sunner/wiki).

+Tutorial
+---
+Since this project has already moved to gitlab, we provide the clear usage in the wiki page in both github and gitlab!
+Also, we will keep updating the containing in gitlab.
+You can visit the newest wiki [here](https://gitlab.com/SunnerLi/Torchvision_sunner/wikis/home).
+Unfortunately, we didn't have full time to write readthedocs.
+In the future, we will expect this plan after the stars of encouragement.

 Notice
 ---